rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The following are the results of the prediction:
+The following are the results of the predictions:

 | Image			               |     Prediction	        					    |
 |:-----------------------------|:-----------------------------------------------|